-4 General education and AAP center school.
-5 School does not follow typical feeder pattern.
-5 School does not follow typical feeder pattern.
-Sources: FCPS, Certified Membership, September 2019 to September 2020; FCPS, Facilities Planning Services, Capacity and Utilization Surveys, SY 2019-20; FCPS, Design and Construction, Trailer Asset Report, October 2020.
+Sources: FCPS, Certified Membership, September 2019; FCPS, Projections, Fall 2019; FCPS, Facilities Planning Services, Capacity and Utilization Surveys, SY 2019-20; FCPS, Design and Construction, Trailer Asset Report, October 2019.
+Notes:

-A guide to understanding the information on these tables can be found at the beginning of the Region Summaries section.
+- 1. A guide to understanding the information on these tables can be found at the beginning of the Membership and Capacity Comparisons section.